 A person who is ordered to install an ignition interlock device or IID may not drive in Maryland unless that IID is installed.
 The person must breathe into the device every time he or she starts the car so it can test for alcohol in the driver’s system.
 An IID can cost drivers hundreds to thousands of dollars to install and maintain through the course of this restriction.

-The State of Maryland may suspend the licenses of drivers who violate the terms of their driving restrictions.
+The MVA is required to suspend or revoke your driver’s license for having violated a restriction.
 If you have received notice from the MVA that you have violated your restriction, you may resolve the violation one of two ways:

 Requesting a hearing is the only way to fight for a chance to maintain your legal driving ability.
 It’s best to consult a restricted license lawyer in Baltimore and surrounding areas to discuss your options for fighting the violation and suspension.